PramodKumarYadav/runwright/README.md

 ** At the time of writing, there are no known other solutions (paid or open source), that can do this.

+## 🚀 features

+- Dynamically add workers based on the cores of remote GitHub runners.
+More cores = more parallel execution (where [workers = cores/2]).

+- Does dynamic runner scaling based on the test load in the workflow.

+- Have examples of how to run only new/updated tests, say on a pull request to running all tests on a push to main.

 ## Why this action?

 This [article](https://pramodkumaryadav.github.io/power-tester/blogs/blog2.html) explains the need for this action, in detail.